jamesecass/Wordle/README.md

 # Wordle
-I made Woordle in Tkinter with python
+I made Wordle in Tkinter with python